 In 2014 the bed nets distributed in 2010 were due for renewal.
 Our plan was to do that and make new distrubitions in other villages.
 However, the Ugandan government announced funding for a country-wide bed net distribution that should make this unnecessary.
-Our focus shifted to funding a much-needed small Health Centre in Busamaga.
+Our focus therefore shifted to funding and building a much-needed Health Centre in Busamaga.

 In October and November 2015 the Busamaga health centre was built with finance provided by SHAPE and the building work managed by Charlie Smith on behalf of SHAPE.
 The health centre consists of 6 rooms, including rooms for treatment, labour, waiting, dispensary and staff accommodation.
 In addition there are a separate toilet block.
 The centre was opened by SHAPE committee members Julie Garnham and Shan South and local representatives in Dec 2015.

 To find out more about our trip read our report on the visit by Julie & Shan in 2015 to Busamaga.
 During this visit Shan and Julie also carried out a survey of the state and usage of the bednets previously distributed